-Only when the root has reached the ground does the shoot grow up; at the same time the roots thicken more and more and prevent the secondary growth of thickness of the bearing tree, that is, the tree is strangled; it dies and its wood decays.
+Only when the root has reached the ground does the shoot grow up; at the same time the roots thicken more and more, forms interconnections (anastomoses) and prevent the secondary growth of thickness of the bearing tree, that is, the tree is strangled; it then dies and its wood decays.
 The strangler's root network closes to form a true trunk that supports a broad crown (◘ Fig. D-35b).
-These trees can reach huge dimensions, and it is not obvious that they began their existence as epiphytes.
+Such tree like structures can reach huge dimensions, and it is not obvious that they began their existence as epiphytes.
 The developmental strategy of the strangler from germination to complete strangulation of the host tree is shown in a diagram (► Fig. D-35b).
 Palms without secondary thickening growth are not strangled and remain alive longer until eventually the strangler crown shades their leaves too much.
 In temperate latitudes, only ivy (Hedera) is known to strangle (► Fig. D-27).

-3.6 Epiphylle
+3.6 Epiphyllic plants

-Epiphylls are plants that grow on the surface of leaves of other plants.
-These are microscopic algae (Cyanophyceae and other bacteria; Azotobacter, which can bind N, green algae), yeasts and fungi, lichens and mosses, (especially liverworts, but also deciduous mosses), then Selaginella, even small seed plants growing on leaves occur (◘ Fig. D-36).
+Epiphyllic plants grow on the surface of leaves of other plants.
+These are microscopic algae (Cyanophyceae and other bacteria; Azotobacter, which can bind N, green algae), yeasts and fungi, lichens and mosses, (especially liverworts, but also other mosses), then Selaginella, even small seed plants growing on leaves occur (◘ Fig. D-36).

-Epiphylls occur mainly in the particularly humid expressions of the tropical rainforest.
+Epiphylls occur mainly in the particularly humid tropical rainforest.
 The illumination, the wettability of the leaves and their longevity are fundamental for the colonization of the leaves by epiphylls.
 The leaves suffer additional light loss as a result.
-However, some epiphylls even grow into the leaf tissue.
+However, some epiphylls even may grow into the leaf tissue.

-◘ Fig. D-36 a: Coating of epiphylls on a large leaf of Cyclanthus, composed of various blue-green algae, green algae, mosses and lichens, Hymenophyllaceae, Selaginella and even a begonia; in primary forest (Reserva Biol.
-San Ramón, Costa Rica) (Photo: Breckle); b: Section of a leaf with the epiphyllous liverwort Aphanolejeunea in Gisakura, Nyungwe National Park, Rwanda (Photo: E. Fischer).
+◘ Fig. D-36 a: Coating of epiphylls on a large leaf of Cyclanthus, composed of various blue-green algae, green algae, mosses and lichens, Hymenophyllaceae, Selaginella and even a Begonia; in primary forest (Reserva Biol.
+San Ramón, Costa Rica) (photo: Breckle); b: Part of a leaf with the epiphyllous liverwort Aphanolejeunea in Gisakura, Nyungwe National Park, Rwanda (photo: E. Fischer).

-3.7 Bio-diversity
+3.7 Biodiversity

 Central European forests usually have only five to ten tree species, of which one or two are dominant, i.e. they account for more than 90% of the stems.
 Corresponding temperate forests in North America or East Asia are not quite so species-poor, but there are still only 15 to 40 tree species per hectare.
 In the tropics, the number of species is incomparably greater.
 On the island of Barro Colorado in Panama, about 1,400 higher plants occur in a 15 km2 research reserve, including 365 tree species.
-In the mountain rainforest in the Biological Reserve north of San Ramón in Costa Rica, there are 94 tree species per hectare alone (breath height diameter DBH 10 cm and larger), belonging to very different families (Wattenberg & Breckle 1995), and in Ecuador's Yasuni National Park >300 tree species with >10 cm BHD per ha (Valencia & Balslev 1994), these are still the 'diversity records' today.
+In the mountain rainforest in the Biological Reserve north of San Ramón in Costa Rica, there are 94 tree species per hectare alone (breath height diameter, DBH 10 cm and larger), belonging to very different families (Wattenberg & Breckle 1995), and in Ecuador's Yasuni National Park about 300 tree species with >10 cm BHD per ha (Valencia & Balslev 1994), these are still the 'diversity records' today.
 Over a third of these species are represented by only a single stem, meaning that the minimum area for recording the species assemblage is thus much higher than 1 ha (◘ Fig. D-37); it cannot be determined.
 Also from other places, for example in Peru (Yanamono area), almost 300 tree species have been described from one hectare.
 There, 63% of the species are represented by only one stem per hectare.
 However, the species assemblage of larger areas is still hardly known, as it requires years of effort to identify all species.